helenmak/Pet-hotel-bot/README.md

 Access the Telegram Mini-App in your web browser at [http://localhost:3000](http://localhost:3000).

+The root of the application is [index.js](/frontend/src/index.js) file.\
+The main application wrapper with main layout and routers setup is [App.js](/frontend/src/App.js) file.\
+Screens views are located in [pages](/frontend/src/pages) directory with their components in [components](/frontend/src/components) accordingly.\
+Telegram Bot Mini-App api is exposed from [useTelegram](/frontend/src/hooks/useTelegram.js) hook.\
+All necessary mocked data are located in [assets/data](/frontend/src/assets/data) directory.

 To build the app for production, run:

     npm run build